06 Sep Can an Air Compressor Become a Pressure Washer?

 When using a standard garden hose for clean up jobs, you’ve definitely used the trick where you cover a piece of the opening with your thumb to create a jet of water.
 Or maybe you have a nozzle with several settings and one of them packs some heat with it.
 But is it possible to get a specific attachment to pressurize your garden hose?
 You may have already heard about the Turbo Jet Power Wash, which claims to turn your garden hose into a pressure washer.
 It does produce a more powerful jet stream.
 The consensus among reviewers is that it does not much better than the jet-setting on an adjustable hose nozzle.
 Your garden hose will likely never exceed 70-100 PSI, so pressure washers are still the better option.

-If you are going to turn to turn your air compressor/garden hose into a pressure washer, understand that the results will not be the same.
+If you are going to turn your air compressor/garden hose into a pressure washer, understand that the results will not be the same.
 But that doesn’t mean that it is useless.
 In between thorough pressure washings, your air compressor could help with maintenance pressure washing.
 The could also be true with a more delicate job.
 For instance, say the powered toy car that the kids like to ride around in.
 You want something to chip off chunks of dirt, but you do not want to harm the neat stickers.
 Air compressor as a pressure washer could help for such a job.

 Alternatives to Pressure Washers